 Though breast augmentation does restore volume, it does not totally correct breast position unless combined with a breast lift.
 If you have concerns with your degree of breast droopiness or “ptosis,” a combined procedure may be the best option.

 One factor to consider when getting breast implants is the risk of deformity if you decide to remove them later.
-Your breasts may droop more after removal.
-Typically, they will appear deflated due to the skin and tissues stretching to accommodate the size of the breast implants.
+Typically, breasts where implants have been removed appear deflated due to the skin and tissues stretching to accommodate the size of the breast implants.
+If you choose to remove your implants, your surgeon will have an extensive consultation with you to discuss the risks and complications.